sourabhxyz/haskell-competitive-programming/segment-trees/readme.md

 ## Lazy tree for range updates

-_Maybe it's better to see the below code along with the explaination provided here_.
+_Maybe it's better to see the below code snippet (full code [here](./at_practice2_k.hs)) for [this](https://atcoder.jp/contests/practice2/tasks/practice2_k) problem, along with the explaination provided here_.

 We have seen that we can do point updates in $O(h)$ but if we want to update a range consisting of say $r$ elements, then performing point updates $r$ time for each given range element, would result in time complexity of $O(h \times r)$.

 Just like how, we returned node's value when we had entire interval represented by our node inside the given range, for query operation.
 Similarly, when doing range update, if we can just update this node's value without recursing over its children, we would have solved our problem.

 So, instead of recursing over children, we can mark them as pending and defer their operation.
-But what if our parent node got another update in future, parent node's value will get updated for sure, but to add the current operation as pending over children, we would want our operation to be _composable_.
+But what if our parent node got another update in future, parent node's value will get updated for sure, but to add the current operation as pending over children (on top of previous pending operations on them), we would want our operation to be _composable_.
 That's it.

 Below code is snippet of [my submission](./at_practice2_k.hs) for [this](https://atcoder.jp/contests/practice2/tasks/practice2_k) problem.